 In partnership with local and international organizations, Paideia and Paideia Folkhögskola regularly arranges public programs aimed to make Jewish knowledge, heritage, and culture available both for the Swedish Jewish minority and for the general public.
 The events include lectures, seminars, workshops, conferences, as well as film screenings, cooking, book presentations, musical events and much more.

-The list of the current programs is here.
+The calender with current events is available here.

-Judaism Afterwork is a series of lectures held by prominent scholars from major Israeli, American and European universities.
+Since 2017 Paideia has arranged Judaism Afterwork, a series of lectures held by prominent scholars from major Israeli, American and European universities.
 They aim to bring academic subject related to Jewish studies closer to the general public.
 The topics include philosophy, intercultural dialogue, Jewish history etc. Lectures are organized in cooperation with the Jewish Community in Stockholm and Bajit.

 Breakfast Seminar “My Mission”

 Once a month, Paideia is organizing a series of breakfast seminars, entitled “My Mission”.
 It creates a platform for a meeting and discussion with various activists.

 In 2019, as a way of marking the 30 years of the fall of the Berlin Wall, the three movies about the influence of this political change in Israel were screened.
 These were: Stalin Children, The Children of USSR, and White Panther.

 The program is organized in cooperation with Israeli Embassy in Sweden, the Jewish Community in Stockholm and Bajit.